Package 'inspectdf'

 Description

-For a single dataframe, summarise the levels of each categorical column.
-If two dataframes are supplied, compare the levels of categorical features that appear in both dataframes.
-For grouped dataframes, summarise the levels of categorical features separately for each group.
+For a single data frame, summarise the levels of each categorical column.
+If two data frames are supplied, compare the levels of categorical features that appear in both data frames.
+For grouped data frames, summarise the levels of categorical features separately for each group.

 Usage